My Journey to Catholicism: Part I

 Regardless of where you find yourself on the journey through life, this journey is invariably and inevitably spiritual.
 Humanity was made by and for God.
 All of us desire God in our innermost being.2 My own journey to Catholicism is just a subset of the larger path toward the joy of God’s eternal presence—a path carved out by that “pioneer of faith,” Jesus Christ (Heb 12:2).
 So please bear with me as I chronicle what has occurred thus far, keeping in mind that my journey is far from over, and that it is not merely personal.
 In fact, the journey has been possible only because of the various people God has placed in my life.
 These people, including the “great cloud of witnesses” (Heb 12:1) who have gone before us, have enabled me to grow in faith, hope, and love.

 Even in the short paragraph above, there are many waypoints that mark my acceptance of a radically different view of Christianity than the one I held for most of my life.3 For example, I slowly became aware that the Christian life means much more than believing a “correct” set of doctrines.
 Similarly, salvation itself is more than something that “happens to me.”
-My salvation is only intelligible in light of the Church, the mystical Body that communicates grace from its Head (Christ) to its members.4 I now see the Catholic Church—animated and guided by the Holy Spirit—as the visible manifestation of this Mystical Body, a view articulated by the papal encyclical Mystici Corporis Christi.
+My salvation is only intelligible in light of the Church, the mystical body that communicates grace from its Head (Christ) to its members.4 I now see the Roman Catholic Church—animated and guided by the Holy Spirit—as a visible manifestation of this mystical body.
 But before we focus in on these and other challenging thoughts, I’m going to ask for your patience as I share some details about the course of my life before conversion.
 These details will hopefully illuminate my own joys and sorrows, allowing you to see truth more clearly in the process.
 As a point of reference, my wife and I were received into the Roman Catholic Church in May of 2014.
 Up until that point, I had been (from my infant Baptism in June of 1990) a member of the Lutheran Church Missouri Synod.

 Even today, I speak these words aloud to my children each night at the close of their prayers.
 One day, they will recite the words with me.
 What I am describing here is Tradition.
 In its most basic sense, Tradition is what is handed down by those who came before us, so that we too can participate in the life of the Church.
 At its very core, this life is a relationship with Christ, the Church’s Head.
 Without Tradition, Christianity would never have made it past the first generation.
 As Yves Congar states in The Nature and Meaning of Tradition: